reflectoring/reflectoring.github.io/content/blog/2022/2022-04-03-getting-started-with-ec2.md

 Custom images are created from instances or snapshots, or imported from your local device.
 You can create a custom image from an ECS instance that have applications deployed, and then use the custom image to create identical instances.
 This eliminates the need for repeated configurations.

 ## Register EC2 Instances as Targets of an Application Load Balancer
-In the last section we started the Apache Httpd server in our EC2 instance.
+In the last section, we started the Apache Httpd server in our EC2 instance.
 The Apache Httpd server is used to serve web pages in response to HTTP requests sent from web browsers.
 But a single instance of EC2 instance running Apache Httpd server can get overwhelmed and run out of resources when it receives a very high number of requests simultaneously.

 To mitigate this situation, we can register multiple EC2 instances as targets of an Application Load Balancer.
 An Application Load Balancer distributes incoming application traffic across multiple EC2 instances placed in multiple Availability Zones thereby increasing the availability of our application.